How to Start an LLC

 - Professional formation service: $0-500+ depending on provider and package

-Total Realistic Budget: Plan for $200-800 total to start your LLC properly, including first-year registered agent service and essential legal documents.
+Total Realistic Budget: Plan for $200-800 total to start your LLC properly, including first-year registered agent service and important legal documents.

 DIY vs. Professional Formation Services

-You have two main options for forming your LLC: do it yourself or use a professional formation service.
-Each approach has distinct advantages depending on your situation.
+You have two main options for forming your LLC: handle it yourself or use a professional formation service.
+Both approaches offer distinct advantages based on your needs and comfort level.

 Do-It-Yourself Formation